mdcourse/mdcourse.github.io/docs/source/projects/project1.rst

-In 1957, Wood and Parker reported the first numerical study of a 3D fluid that was using an attractive Lennard-Jones potential :cite:`woodMonteCarloEquation1957` (before them, Metropolis et al. used repultive hard-sphere potentials only :cite:`metropolis1953equation, metropolis1953simulated`).
+In 1957, Wood and Parker reported the first numerical study of a 3D fluid that was using an attractive Lennard-Jones potential :cite:`woodMonteCarloEquation1957` (before them, Metropolis et al. used repulsive hard-sphere potentials only :cite:`metropolis1953equation, metropolis1953simulated`).
-In their study, Wood and Parker used a Monte Carlo algorithm to predit the Equation of State (EoS) of neutral particles interacting with Lennard-Jones potential, whose parameters were chosen to match those of argon gas.
+In their study, Wood and Parker used a Monte Carlo algorithm to predict the Equation of State (EoS) of neutral particles interacting with Lennard-Jones potential, whose parameters were chosen to match those of argon gas.
 Their results show good agreement with experimental measurements of Michels on argon :cite:`michels1949isotherms`.

 Here, we take advantage of our code and try to reproduce the results of Wood and Parker for varying density.
-To follow this project, only Monte Carlo move are needed, and all the chapters up to :ref:`chapter7-label` must have been followed.
+To follow this project, only Monte Carlo moves are needed, and all the chapters up to :ref:`chapter7-label` must have been followed.

 Parameters choice